Monthly Travel Indicators Summary - August 2024

 Airlift/Arrivals

 - International airlift and non-resident arrivals to California from Visit California’s 13 priority markets continued to grow in August on a year-over-year basis.
-India also continued to shine for the state in terms of airlift and arrivals, notching growth rates significantly above prepandemic levels.
-China’s visitor and airlift recovery remained stubbornly flat.
+After months of little change in the recovery metrics, arrivals from China recovered to 76% of 2019 levels for the month.

-- For the month, 1.7 million non-stop seats to California were available from Visit California’s 13 priority markets, a 4% year-over-year growth rate.
+- For the month, 1.5 million non-stop seats to California were available from Visit California’s 13 priority markets, a 4% year-over-year growth rate.
 The U.K. and Japan had the most non-stop seats to California for the month among the overseas markets.
-India has seen the largest increase in airlift relative to prior year (+117%).
+India has seen the largest increase in airlift relative to 2019 (+103%).

-- China recovered to 36% of the prepandemic airlift and 59% of prepandemic arrivals for the month, almost no change from the prior month.
+- China recovered to 76% of prepandemic arrivals for the month, a significant gain from the prior month (59%).